AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 ## Maintain a secure site and infrastructure

 This section summarizes best practices for maintaining site and infrastructure security for an Adobe Commerce installation secure.
-Many of these best practice focus on securing the computer infrastructure in general, so some of the recommendations may already be implemented.
+Many of these best practices focus on securing the computer infrastructure in general, so some of the recommendations might already be implemented.

-- **Use a VPN tunnel**—Block unauthorized access to the Commerce site and services by working with your hosting partner to set up the tunnel.
+- **Block unauthorized access**—Work with your hosting partner to set up a VPN tunnel to block unauthorized access to the Commerce site and customer data.
+Set up an SSH tunnel to protect unauthorized access to the Commerce application.

 - **Use a Web Application Firewall**—Analyze traffic and discover suspicious patterns, such as credit card information being sent to an unknown IP address by using a Web Application Firewall.

   Adobe Commerce installations deployed on cloud infrastructure can use built-in WAF services available with the [Fastly services integration](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/fastly.html)

 - **Configure advanced password security settings**—Set up strong passwords and change them at least every 90 days, as recommended by the PCI Data Security Standard in section 8.2.4.
 See [Configure Admin security settings](https://experienceleague.adobe.com/docs/commerce-admin/systems/security/security-admin.html).

-- **Use HTTPS**—If the Commerce site is newly implemented, strongly consider launching the entire site using HTTPS.
-Not only does Google use HTTPS as a ranking factor, but also many users will not even consider purchasing from a site that is not secured with HTTPS.
+- **Use HTTPS**—If the Commerce site is newly implemented, launch the entire site using HTTPS.
+Not only does Google use HTTPS as a ranking factor, but many users do not even consider purchasing from a site unless it is secured with HTTPS.

 ## Protect against malware